-Additionally, to mitigate the predicted effects of direct mortality, in terms of the collision of black grouse with livestock and deer fencing, the use of fencing within each of the Sites should be minimised.
-However, as fencing will be essential to ensure the establishment of many species, batons will be installed onto all new and existing (retained) fencing.
+In order to mitigate the predicted effects of direct mortality, in terms of the collision of black grouse with deer fencing, the use of fencing within the site should be minimised.
+However, where fencing is required, batons will be installed onto all new and existing fencing within and along the boundary of the site.

 The RSPB also requested that a site survey be undertaken to assess the potential breeding presence of scare raptor species, specifically Hen Harrier & Merlin, which was undertaken by Tetrix Ecology (see Appendix 1).
-While the survey recorded both species during the survey, these sighting were both male, and while this does indicate the site forms part of their territory, the surveys failed to record any additional direct and/or indirect evidence of breeding pairs on site.

-It is recommended however that all required works in support of the proposal are completed outside of the breeding raptor season as per the following:
+Despite numerous site visits, the survey failed to record any direct and/or indirect evidence of breeding pairs on site however it is recommended (where possible) that all required works in support of the proposal are completed outside of the breeding raptor season as per the following: